RyanClementsHax/notes/cloud/aws/aws.md

 - codepipeline
   - managed service for automation of delivery pipeline for application updates
   - uses codecommit, codebuild, and codedeploy under the hood
+  - cannot alone provision IT infrastructure
+  - uses targets like ec2, s3, and beanstalk for deploying generated artifacts
 - resource center
   - repository of tutorials, whitepapers, digital training, and project use cases that aid in learning the core concepts of aws
 - directory service